Everybody in this country should learn to program a computer, because it teaches you how to think.

 ORDER BY coordinator ASC, semester ASC;

-that have been given the longest are at the top.
-If the end date is NULL
+that have been taught the longest are at the top.
+If the end date is NULL, you may set the number of years equal to 1.

 SELECT name, start_date, end_date,